victorpoliushko/course-management-system-api/README.md

 Build CI/CD pipeline with Jenkins (preferable);
 Deploy to any cloud provider (GCP, AWS, Azure ...)
-During the final submission, you should demonstrate Course Management System API is accessible in the cloud;
+During the final submission, you should demonstrate CourseModel Management System API is accessible in the cloud;
 Functional requirements are covered;
 Technical requirements are covered;
 The theoretical part is covered;